 It has a single trunk, grows 10 plus feet tall and is drought tolerant too.
 Careful they also have some sharp edges.

 Beaked Yucca - Small Palm Tree

 from: Real Palm Trees

-No matter how cold hardy your palms are there might come a time you will need to do some extra preparing so your trees aren't damaged by temperatures below their normal.
+No matter how cold hardy your palms are--there might come a time you will need to do some extra preparing.

-The post below has an article that gives has some great advice you can follow.
+This article from the Miami Herald gives has some great advice you can follow.

 You may also find these articles helpful:

 Palm tree fertilizer , deciphers what the numbers mean, explains which ones are best, plus how to calculate the correct amount.

 Diagnose and treat a possible mineral defiecency.

 Learn how to spot & eliminate an insect pest.